Love's a Loaded Gun

 "Love's a Loaded Gun" is a song by American rock singer Alice Cooper, taken from the 1991 album Hey Stoopid.
-The single managed to peak at No. 38 in the UK and No. 31 on the Mainstream Rock Tracks chart.
+The single managed to peak at No. 38 on the UK Singles Chart and No. 31 on the US Billboard Mainstream Rock Tracks chart.
 It was one of three singles released from the album (the other two being "Hey Stoopid" and "Feed My Frankenstein") that launched "Hey Stoopid" into the top 40.

 The single featured a B-Side, a cover of Jimi Hendrix's "Fire".